Chris the Engineer

 My first real job was with Nanoteq, a provider of information security systems.
 I started off on KeeLoq®, a range of ICs for secure remote control applications.
 In 1994, I spent around a quarter of my time in Europe and Asia, finding applications and customers for the new technology.
 However, when the product line was sold to Microchip in Arizona, USA around 1996, I stayed behind and started learning about new technologies.

 My career has subsequently meandered through Internet firewall technologies and Virtual Private Networks, voice and data encryption equipment for telecommunications networks, secure pre-paid card phone systems, electronic cash and large-scale secure mainframe-to-mainframe communications systems.
-Apart from strategic planning, I was also involved in writing product specifications and making sure that the final product was developed to meet those specifications.
+Apart from strategic planning, I was also involved in writing product specifications and ensuring that the final product was developed to meet those specifications.
 I enjoyed the combination of hands-on technical exposure and global perspective that my job provided.

 Nanoteq eventually sold our product group to Prism.
 The arrangement was short-lived, and most of us eventually ended up on the street.